For China carmakers, tax cut may mean driving blind beyond 2016

 LMC raised its 2016 forecast for passenger vehicle growth to 8.2 percent after October's move, but lowered its sales forecast for next two years: it now sees 2017 growth at 4.5 percent.

-Carmakers have yet to pull back on long-term production and investment plans in China, but have already used up some firepower in seeking to support sales.
+At the Guangzhou show, Toyota Motor Corp's (7203.T) China chief Hiroji Onishi said the Japanese firm is on track to achieve its goal of selling 1.1 million vehicles in China this year.

+Joachim Wedler, head of Volkswagen's Audi unit in China, said the premium German brand will have 10 all-new or face-lifted models in the country in the next nine months, including the face-lifted A6 sedan and the significantly redesigned Q7 crossover sport-utility vehicle.
+Those 10 models should account for 60 percent of Audi's annual volume in China, Wedler said.

-Companies like Volkswagen AG and General Motors Co already cut prices this year and are reducing production shifts.
+If longer-range strategy is unchanged, some have adjusted tactics already in seeking to support sales in response to market weakness before the tax cut.
+Companies like Volkswagen and General Motors Co (GM.N) already cut prices this year and are reducing production shifts.

+A China-based sales executive for one of Volkswagen's main joint ventures, who was not authorized to speak to the media, said the tax cut essentially saved Volkswagen from deeper cuts like layoffs "overnight".

 (Editing by Kenneth Maxwell)